OlimilO1402/Err_CorrectErrorHandling/README.md

 If you, the developer, have fundamental knowledge about the errors that can occur in certain situations, you should handle the error inline in your code.
-In such a situation there is no need for "Try: On Error Goto" at all.
+In such a situation there is no need for "Try: On Error" at all.
 This could be the case if for instance some API-functions or even your own functions of course, return a Boolean whether a function succeeded or not.
 Do not use Err.Raise in the codes only meant to be used by yourself.
 Just use Err.Raise if you develop some API-functions for other developers, like for instance